ReneBorjaJr/SQL_HW1/README.md

 +-------------+------------+-----------+----------------+--------+

 -- Cross Join
-A cross join returns the Cartesian product of the two tables, which means it returns all possible combinations of rows. mysql> SELECT
+-- A cross join returns the Cartesian product of the two tables, which means it returns all possible combinations of rows.
+-- ANALOGY:
+-- You pair each guest with every gift, resulting in all possible combinations of guests and gifts, whether or not they actually match.

+mysql> SELECT
     ->     e.employee_id,
     ->     e.first_name,